Jamish/WordBubbles/README.md

 Another crappy solver that I wrote in less than 2 hours.
 A friend of mine kept asking for help in solving them, and it's honestly more fun to program a solver than it is to do the puzzles.

 Again, I don't profess that I chose the most efficient way to solve these puzzles, I merely chose the fastest way for me to write it.
-There are many improvements that can be made to prune invalid solutions as it recurses.
-It can also stand to get a more refined console interface, including printing out the coordinates of each letter used, but meh.
-Pretty sure it duplicates solutions when you enter blank bubbles.
+It can also stand to get a more refined console interface, including printing out the coordinates of each letter used and avoiding duplicate answers when words have the same length, but meh.

 ## Usage